Bagpuss/react-flags-select/README.md

 # react-flags-select

+**This is a fork of Richard Ekwonye's library, where I have changed the name of Republic of Macedonia to North Macedonia, and added Kosovo.**

 A React library that provides a customizable SVG flags select components and standalone SVG flags components.

 ## Demo and Example